SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

         --8<-- "s7_deployment/exercise_files/streamlit_app.dockerfile"
         ```

-    1. Start by going over the files belonging to your choice app and understand what it does.
+    1. Start by going over the files belonging to your chosen app and understand what they do.

-    2. Next, build the docker image belonging to the app
+    2. Next, build the docker image belonging to the app.

         ```bash
         docker build -f <dockerfile> . -t gcp_test_app:latest
         ```

-    3. Next tag and push the image to your artifact registry
+    3. Next tag and push the image to your artifact registry.

         ```bash
         docker tag gcp_test_app <region>-docker.pkg.dev/<project-id>/<registry-name>/gcp_test_app:latest
         docker push <region>-docker.pkg.dev/<project-id>/<registry-name>/gcp_test_app:latest
         ```

-        Afterward, check your artifact registry contains the pushed image.
+        Afterward, check that your artifact registry contains the pushed image.

 2. Next, go to `Cloud Run` in the cloud console and enable the service or use the following command: